orthanc-mirrors/orthanc-book/Sphinx/source/plugins/stone-webviewer.rst

-  The internal use of :ref:`Stone of Orthanc library <stone>` gives us a lot of flexibility to implement new advanced features, such as 3D rendering (MPR, reslicing, image fusion...), DICOM-RT support, creation of annotations/measurements, viewer for mobile devices, internationalization (translation)...
+  The internal use of :ref:`Stone of Orthanc library <stone>` gives us a lot of flexibility to implement new advanced features, such as 3D rendering (MPR, reslicing, image fusion...), DICOM-RT support, storage of annotations/measurements, viewer for mobile devices, internationalization (translation)...

   We are looking for :ref:`industrial sponsors <contributing>` to